eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 ## Netlify

 Netlify was so easy to setup!
 I had my site running in about 10 minutes and I got a slightly better Lighthouse score without any of the bugginess that I was seeing on DigitalOcean Spaces.
-And look at how much flatter this connection waterfall is (the time scale is roughly the same as the waterfall for DigitalOcean Spaces).
+And look at how much flatter and full of happy colors this connection waterfall is (the time scale is roughly the same as the waterfall for DigitalOcean Spaces).

 ![My site on Netlify connection waterfall.
 All the JS and images end up fetching concurrently!](../static/img/gatsby-digitialocean-spaces/netlify-waterfall.png)